 The Company leases certain office and laboratory space.
-There have been no material changes to the lease obligations from those disclosed in Note 12, "Commitments and Contingencies" to the consolidated financial statements included in the Company's 2022 Form 10-K.
+There Other than the Pittsburgh Centre Avenue Lease described below, there have been no material changes to the lease obligations from those disclosed in Note 12, "Commitments 11,"

+"Commitments and Contingencies" to the consolidated financial statements included in the 2022 2023 Form 10-K.